ObolNetwork/charon/docs/architecture.md

 The scheduler is the initiator of a duty in the core workflow.
 It resolves the which DVs in the cluster are active and is then responsible for starting a duty at the optimal time by calling the `fetcher`.

-DVs are identified by their vroot public key `PubKey`.
+DVs are identified by their root public key `PubKey`.
 ```go
 // PubKey is the DV root public key, the identifier of a validator in the core workflow.
 // It is a hex formatted string, e.g. "0xb82bc6...."